 If you see your students starting to fidget, it means they need a break.
 It doesn’t mean that they need to learn to sit still or that they needed some type of discipline measure. instead, it legitimately means they need a moment to have physical activity in order to settle down that need they have to be able to move forward with allowing the brain to focus.

-Fun Brain Breaks for Kindergarten Ideas
+Ideas for Fun Brain Breaks for Kindergarten

 They hang that on the Bingo sheet, and when they do complete a row of bingo, they get to complete a larger activity which is still considered a brain break but is also a prize.
 This may be an extended recess, a dance party, or anything else that the class or teacher has decided would be an appropriate activity to reward their students.
 It just helps add an extra element of both fun and buy-in to the concept.